+Option C

-Option A Option B Option C Set AMOs in annual equal Set AMOs that increase in \boxtimes Use another method that is increments toward a goal of annual equal increments and educationally sound and reducing by half the result in 100 percent of results in ambitious but percentage of students in students achieving achievable AMOs for all the "all students" group proficiency no later than the LEAs, schools, and and in each subgroup who end of the 2019-2020 subgroups. are not proficient within six school year.
-The SEA must years.
-The SEA must use use the average statewide i.
-Provide the new AMOs current proficiency rates proficiency based on and an explanation of based on assessments assessments administered in the method used to set administered in the 2010- the 2010-2011 school year these AMOs.
-2011 school year as the as the starting point for ii.
-Provide an educationally starting point for setting its setting its AMOs. sound rationale for the AMOs. pattern of academic i.
-Provide the new AMOs progress reflected in the i.
-Provide the new AMOs and an explanation of the new AMOs in the text and an explanation of method used to set these box below. the method used to set AMOs. iii.
-Provide a link to the these AMOs.
-State's report card or attach a copy of the average statewide proficiency based on assessments administered in the 2010-2011 school year in reading/language arts and mathematics for the "all students" group and all subgroups.
+- Use another method that is educationally sound and results in ambitious but achievable AMOs for all LEAs, schools, and subgroups. - i.
+Provide the new AMOs and an explanation of the method used to set these AMOs. - ii.
+Provide an educationally sound rationale for the pattern of academic progress reflected in the new AMOs in the text box below. - iii.
+Provide a link to the State's report card or attach a copy of the average statewide proficiency based on assessments administered in the 2010-2011 school year in reading/language arts and mathematics for the "all students" group and all subgroups.
 (Attachment 8)